 We could then plot the fuel input in MBTU/hr as a function of the power output $P_g$ in MW.
 Such a plot is called an input-output curve, indicating how much fuel rate is required to produce a power level.
-A typical input-output curve is shown in Fig. 13.
-We denote fuel rate (input, vertical axis of Fig. 1a) as R (W&W denote fuel rate as H - see p.
-8).
+A typical input-output curve is shown in Fig. 1a.
+We denote fuel rate (input, vertical axis of Fig. 1a) as R

-One notes that the I/O curve of Fig. 13 does not go to $P_g=0$ .
-A generating unit has a minimum stable output, typically 10-30% for oil and natural gas-fired steam units and 20-50% for coal-fired steam units [19].
+One notes that the I/O curve of Fig. 1a does not go to $P_g=0$ .
+A generating unit has a minimum stable output, typically 10-30%, for oil and natural gas-fired steam units and 20-50% for coal-fired steam units [18].

-Fig. 13: Input-output curve
+Fig. 1a: Input-output curve

-One interesting feature with respect to Fig. 13 is that as fuel input is increased, the power output per unit fuel input begins to decrease.
-We can see this more clearly if we invert the axes, as in Fig. 14, yielding a production function, where, for high enough fuel rates, we will get no additional power output.
+One interesting feature with respect to Fig. 1a is that as fuel input is increased, the power output per unit fuel input begins to decrease.
+We can see this more clearly if we invert the axes, as in Fig. 1b, yielding a production function, where, for high enough fuel rates, we will get no additional power output.

-Fig. 14: Production function
+Fig. 1b: Production function

 Physically, this happens because the furnace, boiler, steam pipes leak a larger percentage of input heat as temperatures increase.
-Economists call this the [20] law of diminishing marginal product: for almost all processes, the rate of increase in output decreases as the input increases, assuming other inputs are fixed.
+Economists call this the [19] law of diminishing marginal product: for almost all processes, the rate of increase in output decreases as the input increases, assuming other inputs are fixed.

-To obtain $\eta$ , we want the output energy divided by the input energy, which is which in terms of units is MW $\div$ MBTU/hr to give units of MWhr/MBTU.
+To obtain $\eta$ , we want the output energy divided by the input energy, which is which in terms of units is $MW \div MBTU/hr$ to give units of MWhr/MBTU.
 Notice that these units are energy/energy, as they should be when computing $\eta$ .
 However, the MBTU and MWhr are different units of energy, and so we are not getting $\eta$ exactly, but we are getting something proportional to $\eta$ .